tyrus-tracey/CMPT461-GeomLogoTool/README.md

 Apply desired logo images onto your Blender mesh such that it properly conforms to the geometry.
 This does NOT use projection!

 ## Installation Instructions
 After cloning the repo, open Blender and navigate to Edit > Preferences.
-Go to Add-ons and click on the downward arrow on the top-right to access the drop-down menu for "Instal from disk...".
+Go to Add-ons and click on the downward arrow on the top-right to access the drop-down menu for "Install from disk...".
 Locate the python scripts and install.

 ## How to Use
 ### Applying the Logo